William Budd, Ph.D.B.S. in Bioinformatics, 2009; M.S. in Bioinformatics, 2010; Ph.D. in Integrative Life Sciences, 2012

 As a lieutenant colonel in the U.S. Air Force, Thomas Shaak, Ph.D., has bounced around the country numerous times.
 But with each new assignment, he always made the most of the opportunity.

-As research director at the VCU Rice Rivers Center, Greg Garman, Ph.D., champions the philosophy of “the more, the merrier.”
+As director at the VCU Rice Rivers Center, Greg Garman, Ph.D., champions the philosophy of “the more, the merrier.”
 In a nutshell, the research gives agencies a basis for management and policy decisions.